If you want to make it in girls softball in Brooklyn, you better know how to chant

 HERSHIPS: For NPR News, I'm Sally Herships in Brooklyn.

+UNIDENTIFIED SOFTBALL PLAYER #4: S-U-P-E-R. We're super girls, that's what we are.
+We're super girls, why can't you see?
+We're No. 1, not two, not three.

+UNIDENTIFIED SOFTBALL PLAYER #5: S-U-P-E-R. We're super girls, that's what we are.
+We're super girls, why can't you see?
+We're No. 1, not two, not three.

-UNIDENTIFIED SOFTBALL PLAYER #3: (Chanting) We're super girls, why can't you see?
-We're...
+UNIDENTIFIED SOFTBALL PLAYER #6: S-U-P-E-R. We're super girls, that's what we are.
+We're super girls, why can't you see?
 Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.